 Yes, the nerve can compress or become damaged in other locations.
 The next most common site is the ulnar side of the wrist.
 The ulnar nerve passes through a second narrow canal at the wrist.
 Trauma, masses, or aneurysm of the ulnar artery may compress the nerve.

 The physical findings and pain pattern are different than elbow level compression but produce 4th and 5th finger numbness and pain.
 The ulnar nerve can be compressed anywhere along the path from shoulder to hand but it is uncommon outside of the elbow and wrist.

 Most cases of ulnar neuritis resolve without treatment.
 People are aware of what is producing the pain and avoid the activity.
 For example, people with office jobs place their elbows on their desks and chronically compress their nerves.
 Placing your elbow in a different position or adding padding on the desk can alleviate the problem.

 Elbow pads are very helpful and can be a medical grade or a much cheaper variety.
 Many times pads can be purchased at a sporting goods store.
 When ulnar neuritis is chronic, severe, and not improved by conservative means, surgery is the last resort.
 However, surgery is not always successful since the nerve may be permanently damaged or scar tissue may occur due to surgery.
 Remember, do not have surgery unless other treatments fail.

 LONG TERM OUTLOOK

-Ulnar neuritis is usually a benign, short-term disorder which resolves with conservative treatment.
+Ulnar neuritis is usually a benign, short-term disorder that resolves with conservative treatment.
 Even severe cases have a favorable outcome depending on the underlying cause.
 However, for the sufferers, the pain can be disabling.
 Understanding the cause and treatment is the best defense.